The Bridge of San Luis Rey (1929 film): Background and production

 The film and novel are very loosely based on the real-life story of Micaela Villegas (1748-1819), a famous Peruvian entertainer known as La Perichole.
 Her life was also the inspiration for the novella Le Carrosse du Saint-Sacrement by Prosper Mérimée; the opéra bouffe La Périchole by Jacques Offenbach; and Jean Renoir’s 1953 film Le Carrosse d'or (The Golden Coach).

 Preservation

 The complete soundtrack for this film survives on Vitaphone type discs.
-A mute print of the film exists at the George Eastman House film archive.
+A mute print of the film exists at the George Eastman Museum film archive.

 Remakes

 The film was remade in 1944 with Lynn Bari, and once more in 2004, starring F. Murray Abraham, Gabriel Byrne, Robert De Niro, Kathy Bates, and Pilar López de Ayala.